-FINE AND PERFORMING ARTS CENTER
+FINE ARTS CENTER

-The Fine and Performing Arts Center described in the facility Level 3 diagram (Figure 13 and 16) is an area representing four rooms and management office, occupying 3,982 sqft, and the associated large 500 seat, 8,000 sqft, Performing Arts Center Auditorium.
-These individual rooms permit dedicated use for certain art functions representing: (a) Powhatan Point Fine and Performing Arts Center [PPFPAC] Management Office - Room 206; (b) Art Workshop/Classroom 208/210/212 - 450 sqft each, for art classes; and (c) Music/Choir/Dance Workshop Room 300 - 900 sqft, for music tutoring instruction/creation; (d) Drama /Dance Practice Auditorium Stage that is shared environment; and (e) Cinema/video projection, audio presentation/recording and performing art presentation technology support and hands-on workshop facility, located as an upper level auditorium mezzanine accessible from Level 3 corridor, occupying a 10 x 80 - 800 sqft area.
+The Fine Arts Center described in the facility Level 3 diagram (Figure 13 and 16) is an area representing seven rooms occupying 3,982 sqft, and the associated large 500 seat, 8,000 sqft, Performing Arts Center Auditorium.
+These individual rooms permit dedicated use for certain art functions representing: (a) Fine and Performing Arts Center Management Offices, Room 206 - 420 sqft; (b) Art Workshop/Classroom 202A/B - 900 sqft each, for art classes; and (c) Music/Choir/Dance Workshop Room 300 - 900 sqft, for music tutoring instruction/ creation; (d) Drama /Dance Practice Auditorium Stage that is shared environment; and (e) Cinema/video projection, audio presentation/recording and performing art presentation technology support and hands-on workshop facility, located as an upper level auditorium mezzanine accessible from Level 3 corridor, occupying a 10 x 80 - 800 sqft area.

-The Fine and Powhatan Performing Arts Center is operated by the PPRA, as an important element to the community center plan, that reinforces the larger cultural arts theme of the downtown retail redevelopment.
-It is a catalyst that makes cultural arts a fundamental identity for the community and builds through real art exhibits, whether it is skilled art design/development, paintings, sculpture, pottery, music, drama, or movies.
-Creativity can be infectious that can influence multi-generations at different times in their lives nd be self-satisfying, that does not dictate high cost demands to learn or partake.
-Efforts have begun to reach out to the Switzerland of Ohio School District, West Liberty University, Ohio Arts Council, National Endowment of the Arts (NEA) and private dance/music/art/drama groups to assist in the development of an effective fine arts plan for the school.
-Volunteers/artists have also begun framing a curriculum of programs that can be offered to the community.
+The Fine and Powhatan Performing Arts Center is an important element to the school plan, that reinforces the larger cultural arts theme of the downtown retail redevelopment.
+It is a catalyst that makes cultural arts a fundamental identity for the community and builds through real art exhibits, whether it is skilled art design/ development, paintings, sculpture, pottery, music, drama, or movies.
+Creativity can be infectious that can influence multi-generations at different times in their lives and be self-satisfying, that does not dictate high cost demands to learn or partake.

+Efforts have begun to reach out to the Olgebay Institute, Ohio University, Ohio Arts Council, National Endowment of the Arts (NEA) and Switzerland Board of Education, to assist in the development of an effective fine arts plan for the school.
+Volunteers have also begun framing a curriculum of programs that can be offered to the community.
 Artists will be invited to use the facilities to establish art projects, tutor students, and form choir and dance troupes.
-Music voice and instrument tutoring are also part of the plan, as well as the new electronic social media - computer design technology.
-Other discussions are occurring with movie theater company providers seeking their interest to implement a cinema capability within the Performing Arts Center auditorium as part of the mezzanine audio/video projection capability.
+Music voice and instrument training are also part of the plan, as well as the new electronic social media - computer design technology.
+Other discussions are occurring with movie theater company providers seeking their interest to implement a cinema capability within the Performing Arts Center auditorium as part of the mezzanine audio/ video projection capability.
 Special entertainment events will be solicited to attract further use of the facility and share in its revenue potential.